Being Human: From Early Societies to Today - Virtual

 Explore how human activity and the environment influence each other across time, and learn to evaluate different sources of information about the past.

-Depending on the examples the ROM Educator decides to focus on, links may include:
+Depending on the examples the Museum Educator decides to focus on, links may include:

 Grade 3